 - Provide resources to help ongoing personal, professional and career development

-A formal mentoring programme signals to current and prospective employees that your organisation is committed to their growth and development, enabling you to attract, engage, develop and retain the talent that your organisation needs.
+A formal mentoring program signals to current and prospective employees that your organisation is committed to their growth and development, enabling you to attract, engage, develop and retain the talent that your organisation needs.